-- (b) Show that the force acting on the loop when $\Delta = a/2$ is zero. - (c) Calculate the capacitance of the loop.
-Make sure that you substract the contribution of the self-field.
-Hint: consider the limit $a \to \infty$.
+(b) Show that the force acting on the loop when $\Delta = a/2$ is zero.

-- (d) What is the potential of an azimuthally symmetric charge distribution $\rho(r,z)?$ - (e) What is the potential of an azimuthally symmetric charge distribution $\rho(r, z)$ if on the electrode at z = a we impose a voltage $V_0 \neq 0$?
+- (c) Calculate the capacitance of the loop.
+Hint: consider the limit $a \rightarrow \infty$ . - (d) What is the potential of an azimuthally symmetric charge distribution $\rho(r, z)$ ? - (e) What is the potential of an azimuthally symmetric charge distribution $\rho(r, z)$ if on the electrode at z = a we impose a voltage $V_0 \neq 0$ ?

-6.5.
-Reciprocity Theorem
+6.5 Reciprocity Theorem

-The Lorentz reciprocity theorem is one of the most useful theorems in the solution of electromagnetic problems, since it may be used to deduce a number of fundamental properties of practical devices.
-It provides the basis for demonstrating the reciprocal properties of microwave circuits and for showing that the receiving and transmitting characteristics of antennas are the same.
+The Lorentz reciprocity theorem is a useful theorem for solution of electromagnetic problems, since it may be used to deduce a number of fundamental properties of practical devices.
+It provides the basis for demonstrating the reciprocal properties of electronic microwave circuits and for showing that the receiving and transmitting characteristics of antennas are the same.